-1 It should be noted that the Coal Ash Compliance Project is only a fraction of the 2 anticipated coal ash compliance projects and costs Duke plans to incur.
-The Commission 3 has previously approved other Duke coal ash closure-related projects.
-In addition, Duke 4 estimates that future closure projects not covered in this proceeding, including 30 years 5 post closure maintenance, is estimated to cost another approximately \$150 million (not 6 escalated), and it has requested authority to defer these costs so that it can include them in 7 rates in a future proceeding.57
+It should be noted that the Coal Ash Compliance Project is only a fraction of the anticipated coal ash compliance projects and costs Duke plans to incur.
+The Commission has previously approved other Duke coal ash closure-related projects.
+In addition, there are future closure projects not covered in this proceeding, including 30 years post closure maintenance.